mog96/Seed/README.md

   - 'aid' stands for assignment ID.
 - Users enter their MTurk ID (which should be pre-filled) and click 'OK' to advance to a waiting screen.
 - Game administrator starts a 'session'.
 She selects a type of session (US-US, India-India, US-India, India-US), specifies a number of users to be included in the session, and clicks 'OK'.
 A new session appears under the 'Sessions' header at the bottom of the page.
-  - `TODO: Combine US-India and India-US?`
+  - `// TODO: Combine US-India and India-US?`
-  - `TODO: Only show 'Sessions' header when at least one session has been started?`
+  - `// TODO: Only show 'Sessions' header when at least one session has been started?`
 - Users selected to join a session see a 'Proceed' button appear on their waiting screen, and click it to advance to the game instructions.
 - Users read the instructions and click 'Continue' at the bottom of the page to enter the instructions quiz.
 - Users are presented four consecutive screens, containing six questions in total.
 Users must get at least a score of 66% (four out of six questions correct) in order to proceed to the game.